What do you mean by Single Sign On (SSO)?

 Result:- Users should be able to access external host applications since they are valid sso users.

 2. Invalid users logged in to their own intranet application and access external host application

 Result:- External application login prompt should show up since they are invalid sso users.

 3. Valid user logged in intranet and access external host application and at same time intranet session expires

-4. Valid user logged in intranet, access external application and logged out and again access external application
+4. Valid user logged in intranet, access external application and logged out and again access an external application

 5. Valid user logged in intranet, access external application and then session out from innotas application

 Result:- The user should be able to continue working on the external application after expires since a session has already been made with the intranet application, so while session out user credentials will be automatically fetched from the browser cache and logged in.